Vancouver Aquarium: Aquarium history

 The Vancouver Public Aquarium Association was formed in 1950 by UBC fisheries and oceanography professors Murray Newman, Carl Lietze and Wilbert Clemens.
 After receiving the help of timber baron H.R.
 MacMillan, alderman and businessman George Cunningham and $100,000 from each of the three levels of government.
 (City of Vancouver, Province of British Columbia, Federal Government of Canada), it opened on June 15, 1956, with the ribbon being cut by federal Minister of Fisheries James Sinclair.
 Sinclair's daughter 7-year-old Margaret was also present at the ribbon cutting ceremony (she would later marry Canadian Prime Minister Pierre Elliott Trudeau and give birth to Canadian Prime Minister Justin Trudeau).
+In the mid-1960s, Rufus Gibbs donated $100,000 for an extension to the Vancouver Aquarium (specifically for the creation of the Rufus Gibbs Hall of sport fishes).

 Officially Canada's first public aquarium, the Vancouver Aquarium has become the largest in Canada and one of the five largest in North America.
 The Vancouver Aquarium was the second aquarium in the world to capture and display an orca.
 Other whales and dolphins on display included belugas, narwhals and dolphins.

 In 1975, the Vancouver Aquarium was the first aquarium accredited by the Association of Zoos and Aquariums (AZA).
 The aquarium is also accredited by the Canadian Association of Zoos and Aquariums (CAZA) and in 1987 was designated Canada's Pacific National Aquarium by the Canadian Federal Government.

 On July 23, 1995, a beluga whale named Qila was born.
 She was the first beluga to be both conceived and born in a Canadian aquarium.
 A second calf, Tuvaq, was born on July 30, 2002, but died unexpectedly with no previous sign of illness on July 17, 2005.

 In 1996, the Vancouver Park Board instituted a municipal bylaw that prevents the Vancouver Aquarium from capturing cetaceans from the wild for display purposes, and only obtain cetaceans from other facilities if they were born in captivity, captured before 1996 or were rescued and deemed un-releasable after this date.